How to Connect Your AWS and Microsoft Azure Environments: A Complete Guide

 There are a handful of everyday use cases for connecting the two dedicated cloud connectivity paths.
 This means that a customer’s ExpressRoute can communicate directly to their Direct Connect path, rather than just connecting their entire AWS and Azure clouds.
 These include:

-• Data migration – Large data migrations can be more cost-effective and predictable over private connectivity.
+- Data migration: Large data migrations can be more cost-effective and predictable over private connectivity.
 By connecting the two, mass data migration between your AWS and Azure clouds can be faster and more reliable.

-• Multicloud workloads – connecting both your AWS and Azure paths can allow your organization to use “best of breed” product and pricing options in each cloud.
+- Multicloud workloads: Connecting both your AWS and Azure paths can allow your organization to use “best of breed” product and pricing options in each cloud.
 Multicloud also ensures a backup of your critical data, should disaster strike.
 Learn more about multicloud connectivity with our complete guide.

-• Easier IT integration – This enables you to integrate your network without having to fully migrate your cloud workloads.
+- Easier IT integration: This enables you to integrate your network without having to fully migrate your cloud workloads.
 This is especially useful for network mergers.

 There are three recommended ways you can connect your Direct Connect and ExpressRoute workloads for better performance and compatibility:

-• Using your data center.
+- Using your data center.

-• Virtual Network Function (VNF).
+- Virtual Network Function (VNF).

-• Carrier Multiprotocol Label Switching (MPLS).
+- Carrier Private IP-VPN Multiprotocol Label Switching (MPLS).

 Each of these connection methods can prove beneficial for your enterprise, depending on how you intend to design and take advantage of your multicloud network.

-Using your data center
+1. Using your data center

 By utilizing one of your existing data centers and establishing two point-to-point circuits from a network service provider (one to AWS Direct Connect and the second to Azure ExpressRoute), you can effectively connect your two workloads.
 Establish a connection by terminating on a new or existing layer 3 endpoint and use your data center as the hybrid multicloud node between AWS and Azure.

 The below diagram shows how this architecture would look.
 Once complete, you will have established a private data path between AWS and Azure through your data center.
 The Direct Connect and ExpressRoute locations shown will be chosen based on the cloud provider region and data center location (this is often the same location for both cloud providers, but it may also be different locations).
-Once BGP is established between the data center router and each cloud provider edge, traffic can then pass between Azure and AWS.

 Advantages

-• Better control and customization – fine-tune your data migration to greater select which data goes where.
+- Better control and customization: fine-tune your data migration to greater select which data goes where.

-• Expand on existing service – With this method, you can take advantage of your existing security stack as well as the network hardware and toolset you’re already familiar with to establish connectivity.
+- Expand on existing service: With this method, you can take advantage of your existing security stack as well as the network hardware and toolset you’re already familiar with to establish connectivity.

 Disadvantages

-• Higher costs – maintaining a data center requires continued costs of expert maintenance, rent, and more.
+- Higher costs: Maintaining a data center requires continued costs of expert maintenance, rent, and more.

-• Time to deploy – Many times, this will require a service provider to deliver local loops into your data center, which can come with term agreements and high monthly costs.
+- Time to deploy: Many times, this will require a service provider to deliver local loops into your data center, which can come with term agreements and high monthly costs.
 These new services typically take weeks or months to deploy.

-• Possible bandwidth strain – If you are using your existing network infrastructure, you’ll want to make sure you have the capacity for the throughput requirements.
+- Possible bandwidth strain: If you are using your existing network infrastructure, you’ll want to make sure you have the capacity for the throughput requirements.
 Latency can also be a detriment if your data center is not in the same geographic area as the ExpressRoute and Direct Connect locations.

-Virtual Network Function (VNF)
+2. Virtual Network Function (VNF)

 This virtual network device can become your Layer 3 endpoint to exchange traffic between AWS and Azure.
 Network as a Service (NaaS) providers like Megaport offer cloud-based solutions that allow you to easily connect your dedicated connections.
 While offerings vary by provider, you can typically order a pre-packaged solution that includes licensing and route functionality.